Hugh Everett III: Death and legacy

 Of the companies Everett initiated, only Monowave Corporation still existed as of 2023, in Seattle.
-It is managed by co-founder Elaine Tsiang, who received a Ph.D. in physics under Bryce DeWitt at the University of North Carolina at Chapel Hill before working for DBS as a programmer.
+It is managed by co-founder Elaine Tsiang, who received a PhD in physics under Bryce DeWitt at the University of North Carolina at Chapel Hill before working for DBS as a programmer.

-Everett's daughter, Elizabeth, died by suicide in 1996 (saying in her suicide note that she wished her ashes to be thrown out with the garbage so that she might "end up in the correct parallel universe to meet up w[ith] Daddy"), and in 1998, his wife, Nancy, died of cancer.
-Everett's son, Mark Oliver Everett, who found Everett dead, is also known as "E" and is the main singer and songwriter for the band Eels.
-The Eels album Electro-Shock Blues, which was written during this time period, is representative of these deaths.
+Everett's daughter, Elizabeth, died by suicide in 1996, and his wife died of cancer in 1998.
+Everett's son, the musician Mark Oliver Everett, also known as "E", is the main singer and songwriter for the band Eels.
+The Eels album Electro-Shock Blues, written during the late 1990s, was inspired by E's emotional response to these deaths.

 Mark Everett explored his father's work in the hour-long BBC television documentary Parallel Worlds, Parallel Lives.
-The program was edited and shown on the Public Broadcasting Service's Nova series in the USA during October 2008.
-In the program, Mark mentions how he wasn't aware of his father's status as a brilliant and influential physicist until his death in 1982.
+The program was edited and shown on the Public Broadcasting Service's Nova series in the USA in 2008.
+In the program, Mark says he was unaware of his father's status as a brilliant and influential physicist until his death.